 Patriotism is love for our country and loyalty towards it.
 Patriotism is about honouring the people of our country, its diverse culture, languages and religion.
-It is not that we dislike other countries, but it is appreciating and accepting our country people as brothers and sisters.
+It is not that we dislike other countries, but it is appreciated and accepting our country’s people as brothers and sisters.
 Here are some parenting tips on how to inspire patriotism in children.

-Patriotism is feeling proud of the country’s diverse harmony of religion, diversity in geography and on the military powerhouse.
+Patriotism is feeling proud of the country’s diverse harmony of religion, diversity in geography and military powerhouse.

-It means knowing Nations history, its achievements, positive contribution to culture, famous landmarks, traditions, literature, history everything or anything about the Nation.
+It means knowing the nation’s history, its achievements, positive contribution to culture, famous landmarks, traditions, literature, history everything or anything about the Nation.

 Why do we lack patriotism?